gargshobhit90/solar-system/README.md

 I also made several changes to the fragment-shader and vertex-shader, which are self-explanatory and can be seen in the code.

-##Extra credit
+## Other features
-Part 1.
-Added a moon to one of the planets.
+* Added a moon to one of the planets.

-Part 2.
-The 'a' key attaches/detaches the view to the first planet.
+* The 'a' key attaches/detaches the view to the first planet.

-Part 3.
-Managed code development on GitHub.